Creating payments

 The user must have a real payment in a fireable state

-The CLI fires using the actual userId and paymentId of a real payment so your handler can look it up via the payments API just like in production.
-If the selected user has no COMPLETED (or REFUNDED) payments yet, the CLI will offer to open the Forte console where you can create a sample payment in one click (sandbox projects only).
+The CLI fires using the actual userId and paymentId of a real payment so your handler can look it up through the payments API just like in production.
+If the selected user has no COMPLETED (or REFUNDED) payments yet, the CLI offers to open the Forte console, where you can create a sample payment in one click (sandbox projects only).

 Sandbox mode vs. live payments

-If your project has sandbox mode enabled, every Payment runs against your sandbox Stripe Connect account in Stripe Test mode — the publishable key returned will be a pk_test_....
+If your project has sandbox mode enabled, every Payment runs against your sandbox Stripe Connect account in Stripe Test mode — the publishable key returned is a pk_test_....
 Switch the project to live (or use a separate live project) to charge real cards.

 Open Payments Setup →